 This is a very basic way to make paint.
 It can get a lot more complicated, but the more advanced techniques are definitely not necessary while you’re trying to learn how to get started.
-And even though there are definitely ways to get more refined paints, the whole process still is performed like this.
+There are definitely ways to get more refined paints, the most of the process (except the sieving) will still be similar to the steps below.
 So it’s a good starting point to learn this art.

 If you fall in love with using your local colors, look into how to levigate (wash) pigments, create lake pigments from plant parts (precipitating chemical reactions), and separate the lights and heavies.
 This is all a lifetime learning process.
 If you have any advice or technique tips to share, please do so.

 Workshops and Foraging

 If you are the person who likes to learn hands-on with a live guide, I do hold workshops here in Kingston, Arkansas.
 (Or I will once the pandemic subsides …) We start with the foraging for rocks.